Skip to main content

 Official Application

 Screening of applications will begin in late November.
-It is recommended that applicants submit their application well before the deadline to be considered for on-campus interviews.
+It is recommended that applicants submit all parts of the application including recommendation letters before the deadline to be considered for on-campus interviews.
 Typical causes of delayed consideration include missing letters of recommendation and transcripts.

 PLEASE NOTE: To expedite the processing of your application, the Biomedical Sciences Admissions Committee requires that you upload PDF versions of your official or unofficial transcripts directly into the UCSD on-line application system.
 More information on this process is available in the on-line application system.